 Meetings Programme 2018-19

-CVAHS members will describe the work and achievements of the society during the past year.
+CVAHS members will describe the work and achievements of the Society during the past year, followed by refreshments.

 Archaeology Field Group Programme 2018

 The 2018 programme started in February with a successful dig at Frith Hill, as described in Latest News.
-We will be applying to do more work at Frith Hill, but are unlikely to have feedback from Historic England until late in the year.
-The remaining 2018 programme is yet to be established, but other locations are being explored which we hope will provide us with projects in the months ahead.
+We have applied to do more work at Frith Hill, but are unlikely to have feedback from Historic England until late in the year.
+Other locations are being explored which will provide us with further projects in during 2019.
 Details will be published on this web site as soon as they are known.

 Participants in all digs must be CVAHS members.
 If you are interested, but not yet a member, please contact CVAHS via this web site to confirm details of how to participate.

 On our digs, we welcome people with experience and also novices - training in survey, excavation and recording techniques is given.
 For those who find digging difficult, there is valuable work to do on post-excavation cleaning, analysis and recording of finds.